Lewes District Council

 Appeals are made to the Secretary of State who delegates decisions on almost all cases to the Planning Inspectorate.
 They in turn appoint an Inspector to judge individual cases.

 The Inspectors are impartial and are professionally qualified in planning or a related area, such as law or architecture.
 Most appeals are decided by the Inspector, but a few are decided by the Secretary of State.

 The latter are normally major developments affecting a wide area.
 In these cases an Inspector will still assess the appeal.
 They will submit a report and recommendation to the Secretary of State who then makes a final decision.

 Appeals can be pursued in three ways:

 This is the simplest and most common.
 Most appeals are handled in this way.
 The procedure involves the exchange of written cases between applicant, planning authority and any third parties.

 Each party then gets an opportunity to see and comment upon the cases put forward by the others.
 There is a site visit by the Inspector.
-The Planning Inspectorate aims to decide 50% of such appeals within 16 weeks.

 These are a structured discussion of the appeal proposals, led by the Inspector.
 The hearings are held in council offices, village halls or community centres close to the appeal site.

 Each party submits a written statement setting out their case at least three weeks before the hearing.
 There is the opportunity for each party to comment upon the written statement submitted by others.